DefinitelyTyped/tsd/README.md

 > To view online package search - http://www.tsdpm.com/

-> To view how to use TSD with NuGet Console - [Using TSD with Visual Studio Nuget Console](https://github.com/Diullei/tsd#using-tsd-with-visual-studio-nuget-console)

 > To contribute by adding new references - [How to contribute](https://github.com/Diullei/tsd#how-to-contribute)

 ### How to install